-The area’s strategic location, low power costs, tax incentives and increasing investment in renewable energy, make Greater Des Moines (DSM) the place for data center sites.
+The area’s strategic location, low power costs, tax incentives and increasing investment in renewable energy, make Greater Des Moines (DSM) the place for data centers.

 New Data Centers

 In August 2017, Apple purchased 2,000 acres and plans to build a $1.4 billion, 400,000-square-foot data center in Waukee.
 Construction on the data center is expected to start in the near future.

 LightEdge Solutions recently completed a new data center in Altoona — a $34 million investment.
 Colocation centers such as InfoBunker and OneNeck IT Solutions also call DSM home.